apacheignite/documentation/data-grid/page-memory.md

   "title": "Page Memory"
 }
 [/block]
-Page memory is a manageable off-heap based memory architecture that splits all continuously allocated memory regions into pages of fixed size.
+Page memory is a manageable off-heap based memory architecture that splits all continuously allocated memory slabs into pages of fixed size.

 Both key-value entries and SQL indexes are stored in memory pages of different types, that are called data pages and index pages respectively, and the pages as the whole page memory are managed by Apache Ignite transparently to the end users.